EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 ## Baseline Synchronization ## {#ssec-synch-baseline}

 Upon receiving a multicast request from a given multicaster for the first time, a listener endpoint initializes its last-seen sequence number in its Recipient Context associated to that multicaster.
 However, the listener drops the multicast request without delivering it to the application layer.
-This provides a reference point to identify if future multicast requests from the same multicaster are fresher than the last one received.
+This provides a reference point to identify if future group requests from the same multicaster are fresher than the last one received.

 A replay time interval exists, between when a possibly replayed message is originally transmitted by a given multicaster and the first authentic fresh message from that same multicaster is received.
 This can be acceptable for use cases where listener endpoints admit such a trade-off between performance and assurance of message freshness.